chrisparnin/autogit/README.md

 #### Visual Studio

-You can autogit from the Visual Studio gallery: http://visualstudiogallery.msdn.microsoft.com/45a3d62b-955e-43cb-9d91-255a837d5f35
+You can install autogit from the Visual Studio gallery: http://visualstudiogallery.msdn.microsoft.com/45a3d62b-955e-43cb-9d91-255a837d5f35

 #### Sublime Text 2